-Cholesterol, LDL, HDL, and Triglycerides in Adolescents
+Cholesterol, LDL, HDL, and Triglycerides in Children and Adolescents

 The cholesterol in blood comes from two sources: the foods your teen eats and his or her liver.
 The liver, however, makes all of the cholesterol your teen's body needs.

 Although it is not a perfect measure, BMI gives a fairly accurate assessment of how much of your teen's body is composed of fat.

 Encourage your teen to eat three balanced meals a day, with fruits or vegetables as snacks.

 Whether you’re trying to maintain a healthy weight or improve your health, junk food can sabotage a worthy effort.